AlecRust/protected-video/README.md

 To develop this plugin locally:

 1. Fork and clone this repository
-2. Symlink or otherwise map the clone location to `/wp-content/plugins/protected-video` in a local WordPress site
+2. Symlink/map the clone location to `/wp-content/plugins/protected-video` in a local WordPress site
 3. Run `yarn` to install dependencies
 4. Run `yarn build` to compile the Gutenberg block
 5. Activate the "Protected Video" plugin in your local WordPress site